oliveiraleo/LoRa-RSSI-Grabber/README.md

 \- `send_position.py`: This is the legacy source code obtained from the [original repo](https://github.com/mateusomattos/loraLTA)

-\- `send_control_packets.py`: Python script that contains the project's functionality (Take a look at the section `Project Description`)
+\- `send_control_packets.py`: Python script that contains the project's main functionality (Take a look at the section `Project Description`)

 \- `pip-requirements.txt`: Python/pip modules required in order to run the python script (these should be already installed inside the env `pyvenv`)

 \- `os-requirements.txt`: Operating system packets* required in order to run the python script

-\* It's recommended to obtain these packets from your distro's official repositories (which is usually done through a packet manager (e.g APT) )
+\* It's recommended to obtain these packets from your distro's official repositories (which is usually done through a packet manager (e.g. APT, DNF, Pacman, etc) )

 ## Requirements